tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

 - Quality of Life Improvements:
     - Datacubes will show a black screen after they have been read.
     - Added the option to use the original HUD fonts instead of the GMDX ones.
+    - When using a medical bot, using the last augmentation cannister in the Augs screen will automatically switch to the Health screen.
     - The augmentation "hum" sound can be disabled.
     - Augmentations now show their active colours in the medbot interface.
     - Complete overhaul of the "Decline Knives" system